skoolkid/skoolkit/sphinx/source/man/trace.py.rst

   number, or a hexadecimal number prefixed by '0x'.

 -p, --poke `[p:]a[-b[-c]],[^+]v`
-  POKE N,v in RAM bank p for N in {a, a+c, a+2c..., b}.
+  POKE N,v in RAM bank p for N in {a, a+c, a+2c..., b} before execution begins.
   Prefix 'v' with '^' to perform an XOR operation, or '+' to perform an ADD operation.
 This option may be used multiple times. 'a', 'b', 'c' and 'v' must each be a decimal number, or a hexadecimal number prefixed by '0x'.

 --python
   Use the pure Python Z80 simulator even if the C version is available.